pyxis-roc/wgpu-abc-helper/README.md

 abc_helper provides ffi bindings for C++.

-the `ffi_examples` folder contains an example project that uses CMake to
+the `ffi_examples` folder contains an example project that shows how to use this lirbary from C++.